Michael Stoker: Scientific career

 Stoker studied medicine at Clare College, Cambridge and St Thomas' Hospital in London, gaining his MD in 1947, after serving in the Royal Army Medical Corps during World War II.
 On return to civilian life he became a Fellow of Clare College from 1948 and an assistant tutor and director of medical studies from 1949 to 1958.
 Between 1953 and 1956, he researched the structure of Coxiella burnetii, the bacteria causing Q fever, with Paul Fiset.

 Stoker moved to Glasgow University in 1958.
 There he was the first professor of virology at the university (the first chair of virology to be established at a British university) from 1958 to 1968 and was appointed honorary director of the Medical Research Council Unit in 1959.
 He was the director of Imperial Cancer Research Fund Laboratories from 1968 to 1979 and president of Clare Hall, Cambridge University 1980–87.

 He was elected a Fellow of the Royal Society in 1968 and delivered their Leeuwenhoek Lecture in 1971.
-He was made a CBE in 1974 and was knighted in 1980.
+He was made a CBE in 1974 and was knighted in the 1980 Birthday Honours.